mdfaris92/MockBLESDK-/README.md

       SOC - 5000 milliseconds
       ODO - 5000 milliseconds

-  Query and Get Parameters, User has to enable to get the Value.
+  Query and Get Parameters, User has to enable using specific fucntion to get the Value.

         RIGHT_IND, - 5000 milliseconds - Default Value is false
         LEFT_IND,  - 5000 milliseconds - Default Value is false